If you want to make sure that you get the best dog breed possible, you will have to do your research.

 If you want a massive dog, the Great Pyredane is a great choice.

-While this breed may resemble a Great Dane with a lighter coat, the Great Pyrenees influences the breed in the mental department more than anywhere else.
+While this breed may resemble a Great Dane with a lighter coat, the Great Pyrenees influence the breed in the mental department more than anywhere else.

 Thank you for taking the time to read over our guide.